-- 1. From Start, select Control Center then Recovery Management. - 2.
-Select the Restore tab and click Get started to open the Recovery window.
+- 1. From Start, select Control Center in all apps list then Recovery Management. - 2.
+Select the Restore tab and click Get Started to open the Recovery window.

-3. Click Get started under Reset this PC.
+3. Click Reset PC to Choose an option.

 4. Select Remove everything to reset your PC back to its factory default.
-This process will reinstall your operating system and remove all of your personal files, apps, and settings.